 Purpose.

-The purposes for which Science, Technology and Innovation Enterprises, an Ohio nonprofit corporation formerly known as the Science & Technology Corridor Corporation (the “Corporation”), is organized and operated are as set forth in the Articles of Incorporation as they may be amended from time to time.
+The purposes for which Science, Technology and Innovation Enterprises, an Ohio nonprofit corporation doing business as “UT Rocket Innovations” (the “Corporation”), is organized and operated are as set forth in the Articles of Incorporation as they may be amended from time to time.

 Membership and Reserved Powers.